UbaldoFlor/inventory-system-repository/README.md

 mvn test
 ```

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you notice any problems or would like to suggest changes.

 ## Feedback

 - Was it easy to complete the task using AI?
 Definitely, it was so much easier to complete the task using AI.
 I saved a lot of time in writing code.